KeepsItCrypt0/PulseStrategy/xBONDREADME.md

 Its transparent mechanics, secure design,and integration with PulseX make it an attractive option for both new and seasoned DeFi participants.

 By holding xBOND, users can benefit from passive PLSX accumulation, deflationary tokenomics, and a growing liquidity pool, all while retaining the flexibility to redeem shares at any time.

+License
+This contract is licensed under the MIT License.
+See the SPDX-License-Identifier at the top of the contract.

 Contact